 Mr. Faiz Sobhan

-Mr. Faiz Sobhan has 20 years experience of working on a wide range of international political, economic, social and security issues.
+Mr. Faiz Sobhan has over two decades of work experience on a wide range of international political, economic, social and security issues.
 Prior to joining the Bangladesh Enterprise Institute (BEI) in Dhaka, Bangladesh, Mr. Sobhan spent 13 years at the Commonwealth Secretariat, in London, England, working on a range of economic, social and environmental issues.
 He joined BEI as Research Director in the Foreign Policy, Security and Countering Violent Extremism section in 2009 and was promoted to Senior Research Director in July 2018.

 Mr. Sobhan has a MA degree in International Studies and Diplomacy from the School of Oriental and African Studies (SOAS), University of London, and a BA degree in International Studies from George Mason University in USA.
 He is an alumnus of the Near East and South Asia (NESA) Center for Strategic Studies of the National Defense University in Washington D.C., USA.

 Mr. Sobhan has been interviewed by New York Times, CNN, Wall Street Journal, Canadian Broadcasting Corporation, Xinhua News, China Central Television Network (CCTN),Channel News Asia, and Yomiuri Shimbunamong others.
 His articles have been published in the Nikkei Asian Review, the Council for Asian Terrorism Research (CATR), Macquarie University, Australia, the Daily Star, Dhaka Tribune and Dhaka Courier, among others.